Anupamladdha/Himaliyan_Bliss/README.md

   - Himalayan Bliss has been in existence since 1960 and operating as a resort since 1981, Himalayan Bliss is spread across the lush green land of the mountain side of Uttarakhand, with elite facilities.
   - The website has the functionality of Room booking on specific dates according to availability.
   - User can also print their bookings.
-Different pages relating to location, tourist spots in Nainital, Booked rooms view are also added.
+Different pages relating to location, tourist spots in Nainital, Booked rooms list page, Gallery page, Contact us page and Event booking page are also added.
   - Django-allauth is used in order to authenticate users.
 RazorpayAPI in test mode is used in order to enable payments.
 A post request is made to api from client side.

 <img src="https://github.com/Anupamladdha/Himaliyan_Bliss/blob/main/Screenshots/flowchart.png" height = 450/>